ezsystems/commerce-documentation/docs/guide/checkout/checkout_cookbook/restricting_payment_options.md

 </service>
 ```

-In the service we need to restrict building the form.
-In this example for blocked customers we do not offer invoice payment.
+In the service, restrict building the form.
+In this example you do not offer invoice payment to blocked customers.

-`CheckoutShippingPaymentType`:
+In `CheckoutShippingPaymentType`:

 ``` php
 public function buildForm(FormBuilderInterface $builder, array $options)